awsdocs/amazon-guardduty-user-guide/doc_source/get-threat-intel-set.md

 The current status of the `ThreatIntelSet`\.
 Type: String
 Valid values: `INACTIVE` \| `ACTIVATING` \| `ACTIVE` \| `DEACTIVATING` \| `ERROR` \| `DELETE_PENDING` \| `DELETED`

+**tags**
+The tags associated with the `ThreatIntelSet` resource\.
+A tag consists of a key and a value that you define\.
+Type: String to string map

 ## Errors<a name="get-threat-intel-errors"></a>